Missile fired from rebel-controlled Yemen misses a container ship in Bab el-Mandeb Strait

-DUBAI, United Arab Emirates (AP) — A missile fired from territory controlled by Yemen’s Houthi rebels missed a container ship traveling through the crucial Bab el-Mandeb Strait on Thursday, a U.S. defense official said, the latest attack threatening shipping in the crucial maritime chokepoint.
+DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels fired a ballistic missile Thursday that missed a container ship traveling through the crucial Bab el-Mandeb Strait, the U.S. military said, the latest attack threatening shipping in the crucial maritime chokepoint.

-The seaborne assaults attributed to the Iran-backed Houthis have been part of their pressure campaign over the Israel-Hamas war raging in the Gaza Strip.
+The seaborne assaults by the Iran-backed Houthis have been part of their pressure campaign over the Israel-Hamas war raging in the Gaza Strip.

 The Houthis have attacked vessels in the Red Sea and launched drones and missiles targeting Israel.
-In recent days, they have threatened to attack any vessel they believe is either going to or coming from Israel, though several vessels targeted had no apparent link at all.
+In recent days, they have threatened to attack any vessel they believe is either going to or coming from Israel, though several vessels targeted had no apparent link.

-The missile fired Thursday splashed harmlessly in the water near the Maersk Gibraltar, a Hong Kong-flagged container ship that had been traveling from Salalah, Oman, to Jeddah, Saudi Arabia, the U.S. official said.
-The official spoke on condition of anonymity to discuss intelligence matters.
+The missile fired Thursday splashed harmlessly in the water near the Maersk Gibraltar, a Hong Kong-flagged container ship that had been traveling from Salalah, Oman, to Jeddah, Saudi Arabia, the U.S. military’s Central Command said.

+The “Maersk Gibraltar was hailed (on the radio) by the Houthis, who threatened further missile attacks,” Central Command said.
+“While this incident did not involve U.S. forces, we continue to closely monitor the situation.
+These attacks continue to threaten international maritime security.”

-The official’s comments came after the British military’s United Kingdom Maritime Trade Operations, which monitors Mideast shipping lanes, put out an alert warning of an incident in the strait, which separates East Africa from the Arabian Peninsula.
+The British military’s United Kingdom Maritime Trade Operations, which monitors Mideast shipping lanes, put out an alert warning of an incident in the strait, which separates East Africa from the Arabian Peninsula.

-Later Thursday, a Houthi spokesman claimed the rebels had hit the Maersk Gibraltar with a drone strike, after its crew allegedly failed to respond to the rebels’ call to surrender.
+Later Thursday, a Houthi military spokesman claimed without offering evidence that the rebels had hit the Maersk Gibraltar with a drone strike after its crew failed to respond to the rebels’ call to surrender.
 The spokesman for the Iran-backed fighters, Brig.
-Gen. Yahya Saree, also claimed the vessel was heading to Israel.
+Gen. Yahya Saree, also alleged the vessel had been heading to Israel — again without providing evidence to support the claim.

-Saree did not provide any details about the purported strike to the ship or any damage inflicted.

-Maersk, one of the world’s biggest shippers, did not immediately respond to a request for comment.
+Maersk, one of the world’s biggest shippers, issued a statement reporting the attack.

+“The crew and vessel are reported safe,” Maersk said.
+“The safety of our crew and vessel is our top priority and all possible security measures are being taken to ensure we remove them from harm’s way.”

+The company added: “The recent attacks on commercial vessels in the Bab el-Mandab Strait are extremely concerning.
+The current situation puts seafarer lives at risk and is unsustainable for global trade.
+As it cannot be solved by the global shipping industry on its own, we call on political action to ensure a swift de-escalation.”

 Earlier in the day, the private intelligence firm Ambrey said the ship had also been called over the radio by “an entity claiming to be the ‘Yemeni Navy’ ahead of the missile being launched towards the vessel.”